mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 As part of the customization API, the grid allows you to replace and override nested components with the `components` prop.
 The prop accepts an object with the following keys:

-- `header`: The component rendered above the column header bar.
+- `toolbar`: The component rendered above the column header bar.
 - `loadingOverlay`: The component rendered when the loading react prop is set to true.
 - `noRowsOverlay`: The component rendered when the rows react prop is empty or [].
 - `footer`: The component rendered below the viewport.
 - `pagination`: The component rendered for the pagination feature.

-### Header
+### Toolbar

-You can replace the default toolbar by providing a `header` component.
+You can provide your own toolbar by passing it to the `Toolbar` component.
 This demo showcases how this can be achieve.

 {{"demo": "pages/components/data-grid/rendering/CustomToolbarGrid.js", "bg": "inline"}}